MSSNY LEADERSHIP

 MSSNY VICE – SPEAKER

-Jane M. Simpson, DO, was elected Vice Speaker of the Medical Society of the State of New York (MSSNY) at its annual House of Delegates meeting in Tarrytown, NY, on April 5.
+Jane M. Simpson, DO was elected Vice Speaker of the Medical Society of the State of New York (MSSNY) at its annual House of Delegates meeting in Tarrytown, NY, on March 28.

 Originally from the 1000 Islands region of New York State, Dr. Simpson attended Edward Via Virginia College of Osteopathic Medicine at Virginia Tech (VCOM) for her medical education and spent her 3rd and 4th years working with underserved populations in West Virginia.
 Dr Simpson completed her Family Medicine Residency at UHS Wilson Hospital in Binghamton, NY where she served as chief resident and then completed a fellowship in Hospice and Palliative Medicine at Brown University.
 Dual board certified in Family Medicine and Hospice and Palliative Medicine, Dr Simpson serves as Director of Palliative Medicine at Samaritan Medical Center in Watertown, NY.